Mathematics with large language models as provers and verifiers: Introduction

 \section{Introduction}

-This paper describes a protocol, involving the OpenAI Application Programming Interface (API) with a minimal human interaction, which was able to solve five out of six problems of the International Mathematical Olympiads (IMO), close twenty-two out of sixty-six open conjectures on cyclic numbers proposed in \cite{cohenprimes}, as well as discover and prove several new theorems in a variety of fields of mathematics.
+This paper describes a protocol, involving the OpenAI Application Programming Interface (API) with a minimal human interaction, which was able to solve five out of six problems of the International Mathematical Olympiads (IMO), close almost a third of sixty-six open conjectures on cyclic numbers proposed in \cite{cohenprimes}, as well as discover and prove several new theorems in a variety of fields of mathematics.
 The human intervention only arises to verify that a formal version of the generated theorem statement is consistent with its semi-formal natural language description.
-More precisely, we only ask the human to verify the conformance of all premises and the conclusion of the formal and the semi-formal versions of the proof\begingroup {\fnsymbol{footnote}}\footnote[1]{At the time of publishing this technical report we are still carrying out the human part of the protocol: many proofs should not be trusted yet; but those we reported in this paper appear correct to us (as human verifiers).}\endgroup.
+More precisely, we only ask the human to verify the conformance of all premises and the conclusion of the formal and the semi-formal versions of the proof\begingroup {\fnsymbol{footnote}}\footnote[1]{At the time of publishing this technical report we are still carrying out the human part of the protocol: no proof should not be trusted yet.}\endgroup.

 Alan Turing conceived his computational model of the computer not only as a mechanical way of performing computations \cite{turing}, and not only as a precise definition of the Leibnitzian \textit{calculemus} dream, with roots in Renaissance steganographers, whose influence crept through the centuries to reach Hilbert's tenth problem and its vague ``finite process'' to solve polynomial equations in integers.
 In the last years of his life, Turing defined machine intelligence by means of a probabilistic game played between a (Turing) machine and a human exchanging messages in natural language \cite{mind}.
 If a human evaluator with access to the messages fails to reliably tell the machine apart from the human, the machine is deemed to be as intelligent as the human.